Desulforudis audaxviator: Biology

-Desulforudis audaxviator is the only bacterium found in water samples obtained 2.8 km underground in the Mponeng gold mine in South Africa.
+Desulforudis audaxviator is the only bacterium found in water samples obtained 2.8 km underground in the Mponeng Gold Mine in South Africa.
 Approximately four micrometres in length, it survives on chemical food sources derived from the radioactive decay of minerals in the surrounding rock.
 This makes it one of the few known organisms that does not depend on sunlight for nourishment, and the only species known to be alone in its ecosystem.
-It has genes for extracting carbon from dissolved carbon dioxide and for nitrogen fixation.
+It has genes for extracting carbon from carbon dioxide, carbon monoxide, and other sources, and for fixing elemental nitrogen, though it normally gets its nitrogen from ammonia released from rocks.
 It may also have acquired genes from a species of archaea by horizontal gene transfer.

-Analyses of water from the bacteriums' habitat show that the water is very old and has not been diluted by surface water, indicating the bacterium have been isolated from Earth's surface for several million years.
+Analyses of water from the bacterium's habitat show that the water is very old and has not been diluted by surface water, indicating the bacteria have been isolated from the earth's surface for several million years.

-As the environment at that depth is so much like the early Earth, it may indicate what types of creatures existed before there was an oxygen atmosphere.
+As the environment at that depth is so much like the early Earth, it may indicate what types of organisms existed before there was an oxygen atmosphere.
 Billions of years ago, some of the planet's first bacteria may have thrived in similar conditions.
-The newly discovered microbes could shed light on the origins of life on Earth.

 Candidatus Desulforudis audaxviator (CDA) populations have a slow evolution rate which results in high genetic similarities as they underwent minimal evolution since their physical separation from their ancestral population.
-A striking morphological feature of the organism is the presence of gas vesicles (provide cells the ability to flow in fluid making the CDA spores with this feature able to spread to large distances), firstly distinguished from an early study of the closest relative of Desulforudis, Desulfotomaculum, which reported spores associated with gas vesicles and follow up research showing that Desulfotomaculum spores could survive harsh temperature conditions and spread to the cold marine sediments.
+A striking morphological feature of the organism is the presence of gas vesicles (provide cells the ability to flow in fluid enabling the CDA spores with this feature to spread to large distances), firstly distinguished from an early study of the closest relative of Desulforudis, Desulfotomaculum, which reported spores associated with gas vesicles and follow-up research showing that Desulfotomaculum spores could survive harsh temperature conditions and spread to the cold marine sediments.

-"Ca. D. audaxviator" is a Gram positive sulfate-reducing bacterium.
+Ca. D. audaxviator is a Gram-positive sulfate-reducing microorganism.
+Hydrogen for this reduction comes from the radiolysis of water caused by radiation from the decay chain of uranium and thorium.
+The radiation allows for the production of sulfur compounds that the bacteria can use as a high-energy food source.
 The genome contains an unusual transposon and possesses many sites of insertion.
 Its complete intolerance of oxygen suggests long-term isolation.
-The hydrocarbons in that environment do not come from living organisms.
-The source of the hydrogen needed for their respiration comes from the decomposition of water by radioactive decay of uranium, thorium and potassium.
-The radiation allows for the production of sulphur compounds the bacteria can use as a high-energy food source.
+It is equipped with a flagellum allowing it to swim.

-"Ca. D. audaxviator" lives in a complete absence of organic compounds, light, and oxygen, in temperatures exceeding 60 °C and a pH of 9.3.
-The physiology that enables it to live in these extreme conditions is a tribute to its unusually large genome, consisting of 2157 genes instead of the 1500 of its peers.
-If conditions become unfavorable for normal life, "Ca. D. audaxviator" is able to form a bacterial endospore, safeguarding its DNA from heat, extreme pH, and the lack of water.
+Ca. D. audaxviator lives in a complete absence of organic compounds, light, and oxygen, in temperatures exceeding 60 °C and a pH of 9.3.
+The physiology that enables it to live in these extreme conditions is a tribute to its unusually large genome, consisting of 2157 genes instead of the 1500 of "streamlined" bacteria found in very stable environments.
+If conditions become unfavorable for normal life, Ca. D. audaxviator forms a bacterial endospore, safeguarding its DNA from heat, extreme pH, and the lack of water.

-A 2021 study reported further findings in West Siberia as in Death Valley, California.
+A 2021 study reported further findings in West Siberia, as well as in Death Valley, California.